 Yesterday, given a back-channel tip, I steeled myself for the next anti-ADHD screed from the The New York Times, fully expecting yet another stigma-producing attack on the diagnosis itself and the medications so often successful in treating it.
 Yet, last night, when I read online the story by reporter Alan Schwarz (“Drowned in a Sea of Prescriptions”), my reaction was both grief and relief.

 Grief that yet another person fell victim to a medication that, even though helpful for many people, can create severe reactions in many others.
-Relief that finally The New York Times got it right, at least in part: The manner in which medications for ADHD are prescribed in this country largely resembles a giant game of “Pin the Rx on the ADDer” or even worse — a “test the spaghetti” equivalent of throwing chemicals at someone’s brain and seeing what sticks.
+Relief that finally The New York Times got something right about ADHD, at least in tiny part: The manner in which medications for ADHD are prescribed in this country largely resembles a giant game of “Pin the Rx on the ADDer” or even worse — a “test the spaghetti” equivalent of throwing chemicals at someone’s brain and seeing what sticks.
 (Below, I offer an excerpt from my book‘s chapter on medication, written precisely to help people avoid such tragic and unnecessary outcomes; there is also a sidebar on the important distinctions between the two classes of stimulants: methylphenidate, or MPH, and amphetamine, or AMP).

 - Physicians who see ADHD as a “simple condition.”
 “You just throw a stimulant at it!,” one psychiatrist told me, explaining why he didn’t find ADHD treatment interesting and therefore not worthy his study.
 In fact, ADHD is a highly complex condition, especially when it is diagnosed later in life.
 A thorough history must be taken, including teasing out signs of the co-existing conditions suffered by an estimated 75 percent of late-diagnosis adults with ADHD.
 Medication must be started at a low dose (“There is no starting dose!”
 I’ve repeated for years, ad nauseum, yet still that seems the status quo.).
 Symptom targets must be identified and tracked.
 Yet what is the percentage of cases in which this kind of care is actually shown?
 From my long and close observation, it’s about ten percent.
 At best.
 Not a scientific opinion but one I stand by as reflecting at least a significant sub-section of the ADHD population.